 It leads you from Dionysiou Areopagitou, past quaint churches, historic cave complexes, and stunning woodland.

 There are several notable attractions here.
 A mysterious cave complex known as “Socrates Prison” was, for a period, mistakenly thought to be the place where the Greek Philosopher was imprisoned and executed.

 That transpired to be false.
-However it was here, hidden among the trees, that the Greeks hid many of their antiques and treasures from the Germans during their invasion in World War II.
+However, it was here, hidden among the trees, that the Greeks hid many of their antiques and treasures from the Germans during their World War II occupation.

-You should also keep an eye out for the 12th century church of Agios Demetrios.
-The little wooden church is more reminiscent of a shrine that you would expect to stumble across in Kyoto, rather than Athens.
-Inside, you can find beautiful frescoes, and the permanent haze of incense lingering in the air.
+You should also keep an eye out for the 12th-century church of Agios Demetrios.
+The little wooden church is more reminiscent of a shrine that you would expect to stumble across in Kyoto, rather than in Athens.
+Inside, you can find beautiful frescoes and the permanent haze of incense lingering in the air.